ansible/ansible/docs/docsite/rst/user_guide/playbooks_checkmode.rst

 Using diff mode
 ===============

 The ``--diff`` option for ansible-playbook can be used alone or with ``--check``.
 When you run in diff mode, any module that supports diff mode reports the changes made or, if used with ``--check``, the changes that would have been made.
-Diff mode is most common in modules that manipulate files (i.e. template) but other modules might also show 'before and after' information (i.e. user).
+Diff mode is most common in modules that manipulate files (for example, the template module) but other modules might also show 'before and after' information (for example, the user module).

 Diff mode produces a large amount of output, so it is best used when checking a single host at a time.
 For example::